 This short, workshop-style event will take you through a fun and engaging rapid course mapping process.
 It is collaborative, hands-on and specifically focused on adapting your course learning activities to both suit your teaching style and meet the needs of your learners.
 You will leave this high-energy 90-minute session with a visual ‘map’ of your course and an ‘action plan’ to help you get a head start on your course planning.

-Teaching and Learning can support anything from one-off questions to full course design projects.
+In addition to the Workshops listed above, Teaching and Learning can support anything from one-off questions to full course design projects.
 We can help with:

 - Analyzing your course context